nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/audit.md

 The Service API is composed of three services:

 * `AuditReader`: service for reading data from the audit logs.
-More details [here](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewService/org.nuxeo.ecm.platform.audit.api.AuditReader).
+[More details](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewService/org.nuxeo.ecm.platform.audit.api.AuditReader).
 * `AuditLogger`: service for adding data into the audit logs.
-More details [here](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewService/org.nuxeo.ecm.platform.audit.api.AuditLogger).
+[More details](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewService/org.nuxeo.ecm.platform.audit.api.AuditLogger).
 * `AuditAdmin`: service for administrating the Audit Service.

 A set of methods allows the user to do common queries quiet easily like getting all the log entries for a document, getting a specific log by its id, etc.